Simeon03/JetWeather/README.md

 - `longitude`: Longitude of the city.
 - `hourly=temperature_2m`: Show the hourly temperature.

-For more detailed API documentation, visit the (Open Meteo Documentation)[https://open-meteo.com/en/docs].
+For more detailed API documentation, visit the [Open Meteo Documentation](https://open-meteo.com/en/docs).

 ### TomTom API
 This app uses the TomTom API for reverse geolocation to fetch the user's current location.